This post may contain affiliate links – read our full disclosure

-The boxes of the hive are distinguished by their height.
-A deep is 9 5/8” tall and will hold brood frames.
+Boxes of the beehive are distinguished by their height.
+A deep hive box is 9 5/8” tall and will hold brood frames ( 9 1/8″ tall).

 Inside the deep bees raise their young and store food.
 Honey in this area is for the use of the bees – not the beekeeper.

 Mediums do provide a bit more room but that makes them heavier too!
-If you choose to use mediums, make sure you have an order source.
 They are becoming more popular but are not always available locally.

 Frames are easy to assemble.
 Be sure to use nails and glue.
 These frames will experience a lot of stress while being pried from the hive.
 Proper use of wood glue keeps the frame usable for a longer time.

 The purpose of foundation is to encourage bees to build straight combs within the frame.
-The keeps the frames removable – which is the purpose of them in the first place.
+This keeps the frames removable – which is the purpose of them in the first place.

 Some beekeepers are proponents of foundation-less beekeeping.
 This technique has some good points but I don’t recommend it for beginners.